wolfgang04/facebook-clone-app/README.md

 - ExpressJS as a backend
 - Firebase as a database

+## Current State

+The UI will be prioritized first before the functionalities or the features so there will be buttons that will not work and dummy data will be used as a mockup to simulate the site.

 ## Upcoming Features

 - [ ] User Authentication: Sign-up, login, and password recovery mechanisms.